CognitiveVR/xrprivacyframework/readme.md

 - Number of friends on the friends list
 - Number of friends in the room
 - Number of recently met users

+## Audio Data

+This covers audio recorded during the experience

+- **DO NOT RECORD AUDIO WITHOUT CLEARLY INDICATING TO THE PARTICIPANT THAT RECORDING IS ACTIVE**
+- Participant microphone input
+- In-app/application audio
+- Spoken interactions with in-app voice or AI agents

 ## Biometric Data